 The Seller shall exercise any such option by giving the Buyer notice of the exercise of the option in the form attached as Annex C, no later than [one month] before the commencement of the relevant Supply Term for such exercise.
 If the Seller exercises any such option, the Seller shall be obligated to sell and deliver, and the Buyer shall be obligated to purchase and accept, the Contract Quantity for the relevant Supply Terms at the relevant Contract Price in accordance with the provisions of this Agreement.
 The Seller may exercise its option with respect to any Supply Terms irrespective of whether it has exercised its option in respect of any previous Supply Terms.

+If, with respect to any Supply Term for which the Seller has exercised its option, the Buyer requires Energy and / or Power at a facility of the Buyer serviced by the Delivery Point in a quantity greater than the Contract Quantity or at a demand greater than the Maximum Demand, the Buyer shall give the Seller at least two months’ notice of such requirement and the Seller shall be entitled to elect by notice to the Buyer to supply the same at a price which is 110% of the Contract Price for that Supply Term.
+In the event that the Seller elects not to supply the additional Energy and / or Power to the Buyer, the Buyer shall only be entitled to acquire Energy and / or Power from a third party supplier in accordance with a profile exactly the same as the revised portion of the Buyer’s profile discussed for these purposes with the Seller.

 Completion Date:

 The last day of the last Supply Term.